Qqwy/elixir-type_check/README.md

 - master -
 - 0.8.2 -
   - Fixed compiler warnings when optional dependency StreamData is not installed.
+  - Fixed pretty-printing of typedoc of opaque types.
 - 0.8.1 -
   - Improved documentation with a page comparing TypeCheck with Elixir's plain typespecs.
 (Thank you very much, @baldwindavid )
   - Addition of missing override for the type `Range.t/0`.
 (Thank you very much, @baldwindavid )